 • JESUS CHRIST – THE ONLY WAY – The good news is that God loves you so much that he sent his one and only son, Jesus Christ to pay the punishment for your sins.
 Jesus lived a perfect and sinless life and willingly suffered punishment for your sins in his death on the cross.
 Three days later, he was raised from the dead and is alive in heaven preparing a place for all who receive him.
 Jesus said in John 14:6, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 It is only by accepting Jesus Christ as our Lord and Savior that we can have a personal relationship with God, receive his forgiveness and be with him forever in heaven.

-• REPENTANCE – God loves you so much and offers complete forgiveness from sins.
+• REPENTANCE – God loves you so much and offers complete forgiveness of sins.
 It’s true!
 No matter what your past has been and no matter what you’ve done.
 God will forgive you if you come to him through his Son, Jesus Christ.
 Accepting Jesus Christ as Lord and Savior is very simple.
 It requires turning away from your sins (repenting) and trusting (having faith) in Christ alone for eternal life.
 All you have to do is admit to God that you are a sinner and agree that your sin is separating you from him.
 Believe that Jesus Christ died on the cross to pay the punishment for your sins and was raised from the dead.
 You must be willing to turn your life over to God and give him control of your life.

 • SINNER’S PRAYER – “Dear God, I know that I am a sinner and cannot save myself.
 Today, I turn away from my sins and ask for forgiveness.
 I also place my complete faith and trust in Jesus Christ’s death on the cross to pay the punishment for my sins and believe he rose from the dead.
 I accept Jesus Christ as my Lord and Savior.
 Dear God, take control of my life from this day forward and help me to follow your plan for my life.
 Thank you for saving me.
 It is in the name of Jesus that I pray.
 Amen.”